-In 1990 the purchase of the First National Bank of Bethany was made and later was merged into Farmers Bank.
+In 1990 the purchase of First National Bank of Bethany was made, and later on was merged into Farmers Bank.

-The year 1992 saw the purchase of the Trenton banking facility for the Farmers Bank.
-In 1992 we also expanded the stockholder base from 30 to 140 community stockholders further cementing the spirit of an independent community bank.
-With the future expectation of growth, the bank's official name was changed to the Farmers Bank of Northern Missouri.
+The year 1992 saw the purchase of the Trenton banking facility for Farmers Bank.
+Also in 1992, the bank expanded the stockholder base from 30 to 140 community stockholders further cementing the spirit of an independent community bank.
+With growth to a larger geographic area, the bank's official name was changed to Farmers Bank of Northern Missouri.

-In 1995 the Farmers Bank issued ATM cards and installed the first ATM machine in Unionville.
+In 1995, Farmers Bank started to issue ATM cards and installed the first ATM machine in Unionville.

-The year 1996 made the Farmers Bank the first Missouri bank to have a branch in Iowa with the opening of the Centerville location.
+The year 1996 made Farmers Bank the first Missouri bank to also have a branch in Iowa with the opening of our Centerville location in Appanoose County.

-It was the year 2000 that the Farmers Bank purchased the First National Bank in Gallatin, making it the sixth location for the Farmers Bank.
+Farmers Bank purchased the First National Bank in Gallatin, MO, in the year 2000, making it the sixth location.

-In 2006 a new bank branch was built in Leon, Iowa to serve the banking needs of Decatur County.
+In 2006 a new bank branch was also created in Leon, Iowa, to serve the banking needs of Decatur County.

 - 1993 - Named the #1 Agriculture Community Bank in the United States by American Banker Magazine.